Do you have a question you would like to ask us? Browse our FAQ categories and see if we already have an answer for you!

 What is a Pay-It-Forward campaign?

-The Pay-It-Forward (PIF) is a separate and distinct process whereby each Direct Client and Direct Handler voluntarily engages in education, awareness raising, fundraising, and/or other efforts on behalf of the organization, which help the organization to continue to raise, train, and place more Assistance Dogs and Facility Dogs with more people.
+The Pay-It-Forward (PIF) is a separate and distinct process whereby each Client and Handler voluntarily engages in education, awareness raising, fundraising, and/or other efforts on behalf of the organization, which help the organization to continue to raise, train, and place more Assistance Dogs and Facility Dogs with more people.

-For each Direct Handler, the PIF raises awareness and educates communities about the ways in which each is using his/her Facility Dog in his/her profession and/or volunteer activities, and providing educational instruction or therapeutic interventions, medical or environmental aid, methodologies to students with “special needs,” or support to individuals with physical, neurological, and/or psychological disability(ies).
-Each Direct Handler is an innovator and leader in his/her profession or as a volunteer.
+For each Handler, the PIF raises awareness and educates communities about the ways in which each is using their Facility Dog in his/her profession and/or volunteer activities, and providing educational instruction or therapeutic interventions, medical or environmental aid, methodologies to students with “special needs,” or support to individuals with physical, neurological, and/or psychological disability(ies).
+Each Handler is an innovator and leader in his/her profession or as a volunteer.

 What is the Pay-It-Forward goal?